DeepLabCut/DeepLabCut/examples/README.md

 *Warning: Colab updates their CUDA/TensorFlow likely faster than we can keep up, so this may not work at all future points in time (and, as a reminder, this whole package is released with a [LICENSE](/LICENSE) that implies no Liability and no Warranty).*

+# 3D DeepLabCut

+Ready to take your pose estimation to a new dimension?
+As of 2.0.7 we support 3D within the package.
+Please check out the dedicated 3D_Demo_DeepLabCut.ipynb above for more details!

 # Python/iPython: